-Many people buy life insurance to pay off debts – perhaps the mortgage, other loans and credit card balances – and make sure there is money available to meet the family’s other living expenses when you die.
+Many people buy life insurance to pay off debts – perhaps the mortgage, other loans or credit card balances – and make sure there is money available to meet their family’s other living expenses when they pass away.

 There are different types of life insurance policy from which to choose.
 Perhaps the most straightforward is level term insurance: you select the amount of cover you need or the ‘sum insured’, and length of time the policy will run for, 20 years for instance.
 The policy then pays out the sum insured should you die before the end of the term, but if you die after the term is finished, the account is closed and you don’t get anything.